 Connection to the Hunter Valley– Sister Amy Holloway Mathews was born in Newcastle and is named on the honour roll of Tighes Hill Public School and Gregson Park Memorial Hamilton.

-Training and experience – Amy trained at Newcastle Hospital and passed the examination for membership of the Australian Trained Nurses’ Assocation in December 1908.
+Training and experience – Amy trained at Newcastle Hospital and passed the examination for membership of the Australasian Trained Nurses’ Assocation in December 1908.
 Worked at David Berry Hospital (Berry, NSW) and in private nursing before the War.

 Service – Australian Army Nursing Service (AANS)